Do Suffering Bottoms Go To Heaven?

 “Ha, really…”

-Picking up a piece of clothing, Gyu-yeon nagged with complete resignation.
-Naru answered brazenly.
-It was an honest reply, and because of that Gyu-yeon had no words.
+Picking up a piece of clothing at his feet, Gyu-yeon nagged in a tone of complete resignation.
+Naru answered with a brazen face.
+It was an honest answer.
+Because of that Gyu-yeon was left speechless.

-Not “I want to tease you,” but “because you smell nice.”
-It disarmed him so he couldn’t even be angry.
+Not “I want to mess with you,” but “because you smell nice.”
+It upends a person’s feelings so they can’t even get angry.

-Gyu-yeon exhaled and knelt in front of Naru.
-He was about to start straightening the clothes, but seeing Naru’s improved expression, he withdrew his hand.
+Gyu-yeon exhaled and slowly walked over, kneeling down in front of Naru.
+He was about to start clearing the nearby clothes, but seeing Naru’s expression had improved from earlier, he withdrew his hand.

 “Are you going to come?”